JENNIFER SUZOR - Lead Trainer

-Jennifer Suzor is an experienced and Accredited Family, Child Protection and Elder Mediator and Trainer based in Windsor, Ontario.
-She is also a recognized Mediator on the Saskatchewan Early Resolution roster.
+Jennifer Suzor has decades of experience as an Accredited Family, Child Protection and Intergenerational Mediator, and is an experienced Mediation Trainer based in Windsor, Ontario.
 Having practiced family law at all levels of the Court from 1988 to 2021, she experienced first hand how difficult that system can be for families.
 She now focuses only on mediation.
 She is committed to training family mediators and is a frequent speaker at conferences.
 As the co-developer of Insightful Mediation Training, soon to be renamed INSIGHTful Mediation Training, she has trained throughout Canada and now, via the online platform made available due to the pandemic, for many individuals across the country.
-Previously, Jennifer also developed and taught the Advanced Mediation Course at York University and is a frequent lecturer at Windsor Law School.
+Previously, Jennifer also helped to develop the Advanced Mediation Course at York University.

 People who have taken this training consistently rate Jennifer’s training ability at 100% effective in what she does.
 Many have commented that the experience of training was “life changing”.